sharpchi/moodle-adminsettingsconfig/README.md

 # moodle-local_adminsettingsconfig

 This is local plugin that adds a new setting type for your plugins.
-Currently, this is plugin just adds a JSON setting type.
+Currently, this plugin just adds a JSON setting type.
 The plugin ensures that the text inserted into the textarea is valid JSON, and throws an error if it isn't.

 If you're interested in adding some more setting types just do a pull request on the git repo.